Unoccupied and unfurnished properties can receive an exemption from paying council tax in certain circumstances.

 Class T: Unoccupied annexes

-This exemption applies to Annexes which are unoccupied and have restrictions preventing them being let or sold separately to the main dwelling.
+This exemption applies to annexes which are unoccupied and have restrictions preventing them being let separately to the main dwelling.
 Confirmation of the restrictions will be sought from the relevant body.

 Class U: Properties where all occupants are severely mentally impaired (SMI)